lbriais/batch_audio_convert/README.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+Currently there is only flac to ogg conversion, but the program is ready to handle other potential transformations.
+Do not hesitate !

 [eahg]: https://rubygems.org/gems/easy_app_helper        "Easy App Helper Gem"
 [bacg]: https://rubygems.org/gems/batch_audio_convert        "Batch Audio Convert Gem"